-Contracting Authorities are also strongly encouraged, along with Commission's staff in cases of indirect management, to carry out on-the-spot checks of origin of goods, even more if there are doubts about the origin declared during the tender phase or about the certificates provided.
+Contracting Authorities are also strongly encouraged, along with Commission's staff in cases of indirect management, to carry out on-the-spot checks of origin of goods, including on-the-spot checks at the place of declared origin if the origin could not be proved successfully by other means.
+These checks should be done in particular if there are doubts about the origin declared during the tender phase or about the certificates provided.
 Some checks can be as simple as searching for plates in the supplies with a declared origin "Made in", or other clues conducive to ascertain a possible origin.
 These checks can potentially unveil cases of non-compliant declared origin.